 Is it mandatory to use the Danish SCCs from now on?

-Using the SCCs remains optional for companies and therefore they can continue using their template if they wish to do so.
+Using the SCCs remains optional for companies and therefore they may continue using their template if they wish to do so.

 However, if they choose to use the SCCs, they must use them as-is and can only add other clauses or additional safeguards that “do not contradict, directly or indirectly, the adopted clauses or prejudice the fundamental rights or freedoms of the data subjects.”

 If they are used as-is, the Danish Supervisory Authority will not review the agreement in more detail.
-Conversely, it will not deem the organisation has used the SCCs and will examine the contract in the case of an audit.
+If not, the authority will review the contract in the event of an audit.

 Can any organisations use the Danish SCCs?